kumarshantanu/clj-liquibase/doc/intro.md

 TODO: write [great documentation](http://jacobian.org/writing/great-documentation/what-to-write/)

-[Liquibase](http://liquibase.org/) is a database change management library.
-This library provides a way to write Liquibase changesets and changelogs in Clojure, while inheriting other attributes of Liquibase.
+[Liquibase](http://liquibase.org/) is an Open Source (Apache 2 license) database change management library.
+Clj-Liquibase provides a way to write Liquibase changesets and changelogs in Clojure, while inheriting other attributes of Liquibase.

-Clj-Liquibase works with _change_, _changeset_ and _changelog_ objects, which
-constitute the changes that can be tracked and applied to JDBC databases via various _commands_.
+In order to work with Clj-Liquibase, you need to know the Liquibase abstractions _change_, _changeset_ and _changelog_ objects, which constitute the changes that can be tracked and applied to JDBC databases via various _commands_.
 These terms are described in the sections below.

 Supported commands: